If you came to our house during dinner time a few years ago, you’d see me reminding my kids to “sit down in the chair” several times.

 It’s not perfect, but it’s peaceful.

-If you came to my house at dinner time, you’d still see a mess of food on the floor.
-You’d also see my son struggle to sit through the whole meal or eat more than two bites.
+If you came to my house at dinner time, you may see a mess of food on the floor.
+You’d also see some days are a struggle to sit through the whole meal or eat more than two bites.

 Yet, our mealtimes are more peaceful than ever before.

 I no longer attend every food argument to which I am invited.
 I no longer try to control what and how much my kids eat.
-They are amazing food regulators, and as far as I can see, they are growing up as healthy and happy as the next kid, who eats yesterday’s stale dinner off the floor.
+They are amazing food regulators, and as far as I can see, they are growing up as healthy and happy as the next kid, who used to eat stale food off the floor.

 Print this free printable checklist.